Sazid052/Portfolio/README.md

 ## Future Work

-Stay tuned for more projects and updates related to climate risk modeling, water quality assessment, and machine learning applications in environmental science.
+Stay tuned for more projects and updates related to climate change analysis, hydrology, and remote sensing.

 Thank you for visiting my portfolio!